solstice-ai/optimal-energy-storage/README.md

 charge_controller = ChargeController()
 ```

-If we want to set a specific charge rate, and avoid constraining it by battery max/min soc, we can
+If we want to set a specific charge rate (7000W), and avoid constraining it by battery max/min soc, we can
 instead instantiate it like this:
 ```python
 params = {